ZikangYuan/panoramic_lidar_dso/README.md

 ## Run on Public Datasets

+Noted:

+1. Before running, please down load the **calib** folder from [Google drive](https://drive.google.com/drive/folders/1WnvzUzP_s70p4myPf5fsP1Jtr_62PnL1)**, and put it under the <PATH_OF_PROJECT_FOLDER>.

-Noted: Currently the package only supports interfaces to *NCLT* and *IJRR* datasets.
+2. Currently the package only supports interfaces to *NCLT* and *IJRR* datasets.
 If you want to run on other datasets, you'll need to modify the code yourself.

 ###  1. Run on [*NCLT*](http://robots.engin.umich.edu/nclt/)